-Employees required to act as First Aid Attendants with a valid Level 1 Certificate (including travel endorsement) will be paid \$0.25/hr above their regular wage rate.
+Employees required to act as First Aid Attendants with a valid Level 1 Certificate will be paid twenty-five cents (\$0.25) per hour above their regular wage rate or with a valid Level 1 Certificate including Travel Endorsement fifty cents (\$0.50) per hour above their regular wage rate.

-All employees with a valid Level 2 Certificate will be paid \$0.50/hr above their regular wage rate at all times.
+All Employees with a valid Level 2 Certificate will be paid seventy-five cents (\$0.75)/hr above their regular wage rate at all times.

-Employees required to act as a Construction Safety Officer with a valid certificate will be paid \$0.50/hr above their regular wage rate.
+Employees required to act as a Construction Safety Officer with a valid certificate will be paid fifty cents (\$0.50) per hour above their regular wage rate.
 Employees will only qualify for the premium payable to a Construction Safety Officer if the Employer they are currently working for did not pay the cost of the required training within the current work term.

-All employees with a valid Level 3 Certificate will be paid \$0.75/hr above their regular wage rate at all times.
+All Employees with a valid Level 3 Certificate will be paid one dollar (\$1.00) above their regular wage rate at all times.

-The Employer will pay eight hours at straight time for employees taking and passing a Level 1 First Aid Course and will pay eight (8) hours at straight time to employees taking and passing a Travel Endorsement Course.
+The Employer will pay eight hours at straight time for Employees taking and passing a Level 1 First Aid Course and will pay eight (8) hours at straight time to Employees taking and passing a Travel Endorsement Course.
 The Operating Engineers' (Local 115) Training Association will provide access to local 115 members for both the Level 1 Certification and the travel endorsement.